UK Labour Party pledges to regulate pharmaceutical market

-BRIGHTON, England (Reuters) - Britain’s opposition Labour Party leader Jeremy Corbyn pledged on Tuesday to reform the pharmaceutical market to force drug companies to produce generic versions of new medicines and give the state a greater role in research and production.
+BRIGHTON, England, Sept 24 (Reuters) - Britain’s opposition Labour Party leader Jeremy Corbyn pledged on Tuesday to reform the pharmaceutical market to force drug companies to produce generic versions of new medicines and give the state a greater role in research and production.

 Corbyn announced the policy in his address to Labour’s annual conference, part of a wave of planned reforms the party hopes will help them win an early election, which is expected to be called in the coming months.